AdvancedCSS2024/idg1293-2024-oblig2-group-2/documents/report.md

 1. Decide poster
 2. Select elements and which animations:
    Goal-list of animations we hope to achieve below.
 Not all have to be achieved.
-Ment as guide for what/how to animate and make sure all variations are used.
+Ment as guide/thoughts for what/how to animate and make sure all variations are used.

    Moon: Wobbling _(css keyframes)_, mouth moving _(SMIL transform)_

+   - Decides not to move mouth

    Stars: Rotating back and forths while shrinking/growing _(css keyframes)_

+   - Used svg animation instead.

    Car: Left to right _(SMIL path animation)_ in wavy motion - rotating _(CSS keyframes)_

-   - Changed: used css keyframes instead and made it look like it was driving on its rear-wheels towards the moon, goes around the moon, then back to its start point.
+   - Changed(car): used css keyframes instead and made it look like it was driving on its rear-wheels towards the moon, goes around the moon, then back to its start point.
 Makes more sense concidering the text.

    pollution: